-Safeguarding and Child Protection is everyone's responsibilities.
-This policy applies to all staff, volunteers, and board members in the school and is consistent with the procedures of the three safeguarding partners.
+Safeguarding and child protection is everyone's responsibility.
+This policy applies to all staff, volunteers and board members in the school and is consistent with the procedures of the 3 safeguarding partners.
 Our policy and procedures also apply to extended school and off-site activities.

 The school plays a crucial role in preventative education.
-This is in the context of a whole-school approach to preparing students for model society and global citizenship' and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia, transphobia and sexual violence/harassment.
+This is in the context of a whole-school approach to preparing students for 'model society and global citizenship' and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia, transphobia and sexual violence/harassment.
 This will be underpinned by our:

-- Behaviour Policy;
+- Behaviour policy

-- pastoral support system;
+- Pastoral support system

-- planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:
+- Planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:

 - healthy and respectful relationships;

 - boundaries and consent;

 - stereotyping, prejudice and equality;

 - body confidence and self-esteem;

 - how to recognise an abusive relationship (including coercive and controlling behaviour);

-- the concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence and FGM and how to access support;
+- the concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and FGM and how to access support;

-- what constitutes sexual harassment and sexual violence, and why they are always unacceptable.
+- what constitutes sexual harassment and sexual violence and why they are always unacceptable.